openx/prebid-mobile-android/mobile-android-sdk-doc/info/integration-mopub/android-in-app-bidding-mopub-info.md

 #### Step 1: Create Ad View

 In the scenario with MoPub integration the MoPub SDK plays the central role in managing ad views in the application's UI.
-If a winning bid on Prebid wins in the MoPub waterfall it will be rendered via Mediation by Prebid Rendering SDK.
+If a winning bid on Prebid wins in the MoPub waterfall it will be rendered via Mediation by Prebid Rendering Module.

 #### Step 2: Create Ad Unit